MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 You can use Process Explorer to categorize processes, projects, meetings, and other activities.
 You can either upload a .csv dataset for meeting activity or connect to a blob (cloud) storage location for meeting and email activity.

-After you upload a dataset, you can use the word cloud help you decide what categories to add for analysis by viewing words in the meeting activity.
-You can select category names or phrases from the word cloud to add for analysis.
+After you upload a dataset, you can use the word cloud to help you decide what categories to add for analysis by viewing words found in the meeting activity.
+You can select category names or phrases from the word cloud to view those meetings and then categorize them.

 After you categorize a good sample of meetings into the specified categories, you can:

-* Select to **Auto-Categorize Full Dataset** based on your sample categorization.
 * View meeting data based on those categories with visual charts and lists, as shown in the following graphic.
+* Select to **Auto-Categorize Full Dataset** based on the sample meeting categorizations already done by you, as the analyst.
-* Use the **Refine Categorization** option to create a copy of the selected analysis and add one or more new categories for more in-depth analysis focused on a subset of the data.
+* Use the **Refine Categorization** option to create a copy of the selected analysis and add or change the categories for more in-depth analysis.

 ![Process Explorer graphical analysis](./images/pexp-refine.png)